 Stephen Covey reviewed 200 years of success literature and crystallized what he learned into seven habits that took the world by storm in 1989.

-Twenty-one years later The Seven Habits of Highly Effective People continues to be an influential business book delivering powerful lessons in personal change.
+More than three decades later The Seven Habits of Highly Effective People continues to be an influential business book delivering powerful lessons in personal change.

 The seven habits are not a quick and easy formula for success.
 But together they form a powerful model for personal change and leading change.